A Commitment to Good Governance

 Principle 5/ Make Timely and Balanced Disclosure

-Steamships has a written policy to ensure compliance with the ongoing ASX Listing Rules disclosure requirements and PNGX Markets (being the Public Disclosure and External Communications Policy) which is reviewed annually.
+Steamships has a written policy which seeks to ensure compliance with the ongoing ASX Listing Rules disclosure requirements and PNGX Markets (being the Public Disclosure and External Communications Policy) which is reviewed annually.
+A copy of the policy is disclosed on Steamships' website.
 The Board received copies of all ASX market announcements promptly.
 This is in accordance with ASX CGS principles and recommendation 5.1 and 5.2.

 Principle 6/ Respect the Rights of Security Holders

-The above-mentioned policy ensures that the Company is aware of the need to provide effective communication to shareholders on the activities of the Company.
-This is most effectively achieved through the website. in accordance with ASX CGS principles and recommendation 6.1
+The disclosure policy referred to above also means that the Company is aware of the need to provide effective communication to shareholders on the activities of the Company.
+The Company seeks to achieve this through disclosures available on Steamships' website.
+This is in accordance with ASX CGS principles and recommendation 6.1

-The Company does not have an investor relations programme (contrary to ASX CGS principles and recommendation 6.2)
+The Company does not have an investor relations programme (contrary to ASX CGS principles and recommendation 6.2).
+The Company believes that it is not necessary given its shareholder composition.

 Although the website contains all information sent to shareholders, the Company is giving consideration to electronic communication.
 This is not available yet and as such in not accordance with ASX CGS principles and recommendation 6.5.